 Furthermore, LOCOG wanted to give the event’s accredited journalists free and unmonitored network access, effectively making London 2012 the world’s largest bring-your-own-device experience so far.

-The task of protecting the network infrastructure fell to BT Assure, the BT security and risk management division.
-The BT Assure team began consulting on the project from 2008 and, by early 2011, was working on potential threat scenarios and war games to devise a full security strategy.
+The task of protecting the network infrastructure fell to, the security and risk management division of BT.
+The BT team began consulting on the project from 2008 and, by early 2011, was working on potential threat scenarios and war games to devise a full security strategy.